chunyulin/sonic-workflows/scaling_test_template/README.md

 7) Go back to this folder, run `./pltAggScale.py` to produce the scaling plot for different set of runs as in step-(1).
 8) There are other scripts used to generate plots for Runtime, Time breakdown, and detail verbose information, etc.

+Note that I modified `run.py` to accommodate multiple Triton server and FastTimerService for reading out the throughput information.

 --